open-tomorrow/PeopleAsk/docs/decisions/0001-why-PeopleAsk.md

 to governments without them being able to ignore them.

-Moreover, a foundation statement for PeopleAsk is to be a completely available solution for everyone who may want to use it without any restriction.
+Moreover, a foundation statement for PeopleAsk is to be a completely available solution for everyone who may want to use it without any restrictions.
 This implies that Motivations, architecture, design, decisions, code and documentation must be open and public.